DestinationGoldCoast/dgc/README.md

 Note: The stylesheet that is enqueued will vary depending on the environmnet, eg, localhost:81 is my local environmnet so a non minified stylesheet is loaded.

+Hooks:
+There are built in hooks to help with the seperation of view and functionality.
+A hook allows you to 'hook' a function to a location in the html.

+Hook list:
+- hook_before_html
+-- After the opening <body> tag.
+-- Template: header.php

+- hook_after_html
+-- Before the closing </body> tag.
+-- Template: footer.php

 Production